|Library Account||Borrowing & Returning|

 How do I request books from other Novanet libraries?

-Click "Place a Hold" and then "Send Request."
+Fill in the form and click "Send Request."
 Your request will go to another Novanet library that has the book.
 They will mail it to Mount Allison, and we will notify you when it arrives (usually three to five business days).
 You can also place holds on Mount Allison items, and staff will get the items and notify you when they are ready for pick-up.
-During COVID Red periods, we use a Books by Mail service.

 How do I place an interlibrary loan request?